Tag Archives: Octavia Spencer

 Read my spoiler-free movie review of Onward (2020).

-The two moons at 01:33 into this trailer have me intrigued; the same with the idea of usually majestic unicorns as ‘vermin.’
+The two moons at 01:33 into this trailer have me intrigued, as does the idea of usually majestic unicorns as ‘vermin.’

 I can’t wait to see how this story about a world of imaginary creatures such as pixies, mermaids, gnomes, unicorns and pet dragons actually unfolds.